CyVerse-learning-materials/cyverse_docker_workshop_2018/docker/dockerintro.rst

 	ff0a5c3750b9        alpine             "ls -l"                   8 minutes ago       Exited (0) 8 minutes ago                        elated_ramanujan
 	c317d0a9e3d2        hello-world         "/hello"                 34 seconds ago      Exited (0) 12 minutes ago                       stupefied_mcclintock

 What you see above is a list of all containers that you ran.
 Notice that the STATUS column shows that these containers exited a few minutes ago.

-You're probably wondering if there is a way to run more than just one command in a container.
+If you want to run scripted commands such as ``sh``, they should be run in an interactive terminal.
+In addition, interactive terminal allows you to run more than one command in a container.
 Let's try that now:

 .. code-block:: bash